/* Google Analytics */

 • Disorderly, indecent, or obscene conduct violent behavior

-• Damage to program facilities including accommodation, host organizations’ facilities
+• Damage to program facilities, including accommodation and host organizations’ facilities

 • Repeated intoxication